Maine massacre among worst mass shootings in modern US history

 4: Dec.
 14, 2012 -- Sandy Hook Elementary School in Newtown, Connecticut

 Twenty first-graders and six staff members were killed in minutes when 20-year-old Adam Lanza forced his way into the school with a semi-automatic rifle.
-Lanza also fatally shot his mother at their Newtown home that day and took his own life after the worst school shooting in U.S. history.
+Lanza also fatally shot his mother at their Newtown home that day and took his own life after the deadliest shooting at an elementary, middle or high school in U.S. history.

 5: Nov.
 5, 2017 -- First Baptist Church in Sutherland Springs, Texas